 This concert band class is open to all students who play a band instrument at an intermediate proficiency or better.
 This is a co-curricular course that involves participation during school and outside school.
 Emphasis is placed on tone, technique development and sight reading.
 Participation in the ISSMA Solo/Ensemble contest is encouraged.
 The band performs several times during the year.
 Private lessons are highly encouraged.
+Counts as a Fine Art credit for the AHD.

-Intermediate Concert Band (U41680)
+Intermediate Concert Band (Marching U41680)